Nats-ji/CET-Mod-Manager-BDP-Plugin/README.md

 # CybeerEngineTweaks Mod Manager BraindanceProtocol Plugin
-A set of lua script to run Braindance Protocol directly from CET Mod Manager
+A set of lua scripts to run Braindance Protocol directly from CET Mod Manager

 ## Install